The effect of domestic abuse can continue for many years after leaving the abuse.

 People who have been experienced abuse often find support through a specialist group programme is useful to help them to understand how abusers use power and control within relationships.

-It helps women to understand the tactics abusers use and how to break the pattern of abuse.
+- The Freedom Programme is a 12 week group course.
+It helps victims to understand the tactics abusers use and how to break the pattern of abuse.

 Some people who have been through abusive relationships can also benefit from individual counselling support.
 Counsellors can be found through on-line directories such as on the British Association for Counselling and Psychotherapy or Counselling-Directory, but will normally charge a fee.
 The following organisations can provide a lower cost (or sometimes free) option depending on the person’s ability to pay.